anuragbhardwaj13/wc-js/readme.md

 ## Implementation Details

 The script uses Node.js's `fs` module to read files and process their content to compute the requested statistics.
 It provides a flexible command-line interface to specify different statistics through flags.
 The implementation involves defining functions for each statistic, streamlining file processing and error handling.

+### Problem Statement Reference
+This is a solution to this coding challenge : [Build Your Own wc Tool](https://codingchallenges.fyi/challenges/challenge-wc)